jackchevalley/php-telegram-bot-framework/README.md

 ];
 ```

-Here you have the main bot settings that should be easily and quickly accessible, that's why they are not in `data/.env`
+These are the main bot settings that should be easily and quickly accessible, which is why they are not in `data/.env`.

 ### 5. Setup Database (if you want)